Call Us for a Consultation

 As an injured or ill worker, you may have the right to file a workers’ compensation claim.
 These benefits can pay for your medical expenses.
 They can also help to cover a percentage of the wages if you are out of work during your recovery.

-The South Carolina workers’ compensation lawyers of Jebaily Law Firm, P.A., have set out the following three crucial steps that you should take when seeking workers’ compensation benefits in South Carolina.
+The South Carolina workers’ compensation lawyers of Jebaily Law Firm have set out the following three crucial steps that you should take when seeking workers’ compensation benefits in South Carolina.

 For Over 50 Years, we have been helping injured and ill workers throughout South Carolina to pursue the workers’ compensation benefits they deserve.
 We are ready to help you, too.